Coast Guard holds 10th edition of search, rescue exercise off Chennai coast | Business

 Coast Guard holds 10th edition of search, rescue exercise off Chennai coast

-The Coast Guard on Sunday held a national maritime search and rescue exercise off Chennai coast.
-The exercise is the 10th edition of the Coast Guard that is being organised by the National Maritime Search and Rescue Board.
-A total of 24 observers from 16 foreign nations took part in the exercise in the Bay of Bengal.
+The Coast Guard on Sunday conducted the bi-annual national maritime search and rescue exercise SAREX-22 off Chennai coast.
+The exercise is the 10th edition of the Coast Guard that is being organised by the National Maritime Search and Rescue Board and Coast Guard being the nodal agency for search and rescue operation.

 - Country: